 Whether it’s crossing the street without looking, or stepping gracelessly onto the wet bathroom floor after a shower, we all do little things that put us in danger.
 Unfortunately, you may only realize the trouble involved once you’re in a hospital bed…

-For instance, on a long, tiring road trip, a 22-year-old Canadian college student did something she had done a milliong times before.
-Undertaking what she thought was a safe and simple move, however, nearly wound up costing her everything…
+For instance, on a long, tiring road trip, a 22-year-old Canadian college student did something she had done a million times before.
+Undertaking what she thought was a safe and simple position, however, nearly wound up costing her everything…

 In August of 2010, 22-year-old Bethany Benson was just one year away from college graduation.
 She’d be leaving Eastern Canada’s Trent University with degrees in history and French, then tackling a teaching credential.
 That was the plan, anyway…

-Before Bethany’s final year at the university, however, she and her boyfriend Paul drove a 2002 Pontiac Sunfire to Michigan for a short visit to her aunt’s house.
-The trip home was when Bethany’s life changed forever.
+However, before Bethany’s final year at the university, she and her boyfriend Paul decided to drive their 2002 Pontiac Sunfire to Michigan for a short visit to her aunt’s house.
+It was on that trip home that Bethany’s life changed forever.

 In front of the truck, a small car and a motorcycle collided, killing the motorcyclist.
 To avoid the wreck the 18-wheeler’s driver slammed on the truck’s brakes—which Paul saw far too late.

 He swerved, but couldn’t avoid slamming into the back of the truck.
 It would’ve been an understatement to say the car was totaled—nothing remained of the front end but a twisted metal wreckage.
 And the people inside?

 The driver suffered cuts and gashes that required a hundred stitches to successfully patch up.
 Bethany, however, suffered injuries beyond imagination that were compounded because of what she was doing in the car when it made the impact.